 10.45 Singing ensemble [ group vocal training, but not called choir! ]

 11.15 History of music

 11.45 Theory of music

-All students benefit from such a wide range of excellent music tuition at CYM Taunton.
+All students benefit from such a wide range of excellent music tuition at CYMT.
 It’s so much more than one individual music lesson and it represents excellent value for money.

 Students may join at any point in the academic year so don’t wait, apply online now.

 Any questions?
 Do get in touch to arrange a visit and book some free workshops for your visit.
-Please contact Rachael Parvin, Head of CYM Taunton, by telephone: 07754 217993 or email: firstname.lastname@example.org.
+Please contact Rachael Parvin (Head of CYMT) 07754 217993 or email: firstname.lastname@example.org.